RU09342/lab-6taking-control-over-your-embedded-life-rj/Precision Control/README.md

 ## R2R DAC
-The values of the resistors in a R2R Ladder DAC allow an input to be taken in and divided throught the bits accordingly.
+The values of the resistors in a R2R Ladder DAC allow an input to be taken in and divided through the bits accordingly.
 The first set of resistors will form a volatge divider, making the output of that section of the R2R Vcc/2.
 The Vcc/2 is then send through another voltage divider, making the output of that section Vcc/4, etc. One important note about R2R Ladders: BIT0 is actually the MSB (most significant bit).
 ### Schematic

 ![Atl Text](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-rj/blob/master/Photos/R2R_Ladder.PNG)
 ### Software
 In the code written below, essentially each bit of the R2R Ladder is being turned on or off, depending on the value being inputted by the counter.